Carl Rogers And His Potatoes – A Story About Potential

-If you would have asked Carl Rogers (1902-1987), it would be that the goal of life is to be that self that is truly you.
+If you had asked Carl Rogers (1902-1987), it would be that the goal of life is to be that self that is genuinely you.

-If you haven’t heard of him, Rogers was an American psychologist known for his influential psychotherapy method known as client-centered therapy.
+If you have not heard of him, Rogers was an American psychologist known for his powerful psychotherapy method known as client-centred therapy.

-Contrary to the psychoanalysts, Rogers was more focused on forging a strong therapeutic alliance with his clients rather than playing the role of the authoritative expert whoms job it was to fix the client.
+Contrary to the psychoanalysts, Rogers was more focused on forging a strong therapeutic alliance with his clients, rather than playing the role of the authoritative expert whose job it was to fix the client.

-A big problem with therapy is that if the counselor gives active advice, and tells the client what to do, he automatically projects his own values on the client and guides the client on becoming more like the counselor rather than helping the client become who he wants to be.
+A big problem with therapy is that if the counsellor gives active advice, and tells the client what to do, they automatically project their own values onto the client, and guides the client in becoming more like the counsellor rather than helping the client to become who they want to be.

-Rogers was of the fierce conviction that there was no one in the world who knew more about the client than the client himself.
+Rogers was of the fierce conviction that no one in the world knew more about the client than the client themselves.

-In a way, Rogers saw it as his job help the client discover his own powers that would allow him to self-actualize.
+In a way, Rogers saw it as his job help the client discover their own powers that would allow them to self-actualise.

-Just like an oak has the information to become an oaktree, Rogers believed that each individual has the means to fullfill his potential and self-actualize.
+Just like an oak has the information to become an oak tree, Rogers believed that each individual has the means to fulfil their potential and self-actualise.

 …What has this to do with potatoes?

-While doing some research for my upcoming book series “The Home Therapist“ I decided that it was a good call to study the work of Rogers and while doing so I stumbled over one of his stories he that deeply moved me and that I had to share with you:
+While doing some research for my upcoming book series, “The Home Therapist“, I decided that it was an excellent call to study the work of Rogers, and while doing so, I stumbled over one of the stories he that deeply moved me, and that I had to share with you:

 Source Carl Rogers (1980) A way of being

-The story is a great example of our uncontainable drive to grow towards the light, even if we live in an unfavorable environment.
+The story is an excellent example of our uncontainable drive to grow towards the light, even if we live in an unfavourable environment.

 Just like the potatoes in the story, we all have an inborn calling to expand our sprouts and become who we are.

-Nobody can see the world like you do, nobody has triumphed over the same hardships, nobody can love the way you do and certainly nobody knows what the content of your life’s book should be about.
+Nobody can see the world as you do, nobody has triumphed over the same hardships, nobody can love the way you do, and certainly, nobody knows what the content of your life’s book should be about.

-This is the time to divorce your past, kill your “shoulds”, “musts” and “have tos” and take a pen into your hand and architect a first draft of who you want to be.
+This is the time to divorce your past, kill your “shoulds”, “musts”, and “have to’s”, and take a pen in your hand and architect a first draft of who you want to be.